Careers360 Logo

 Answer:

-Bond cleavage by using curved-arrows to show the electron flow of the given reaction can be represented as;
+Bond cleavage by using curved arrows to show the electron flow of the given reaction can be represented as;

-1650541503670 It is an example of heterolytic cleavage as the bond breaks in such a manner that electron pair will remain with the carbon of propanone.
+1650541503670 It is an example of heterolytic cleavage as the bond breaks in such a manner that the electron pair will remain with the carbon of propanone.
 The reaction intermediate is carbanion.

 1650541539381